johnson-rl/Hook_Testing/readme.md

 #Hook Testing!

 This is an app for testing some hooks.
+There are many types of hooks.